marcelpatrick/isaaclab-RL-tutorials/README.md

 ## 1. Scene Design and Configuration: CartpoleSceneCfg()

 - Objects (entities) configuration
-- Configures Ground, Lights and the Cartpolt
+- Configures Ground, Lights and the Cartpole
   - 1. AssetBaseCfg(): Creates a Python config object
   - 2. Where to create?: prim_path="/World/defaultGroundPlane": Defines where in the folder tree to store (in-memory) the instance to be created, and passes it to the function's "path" parameter.
   - 3. What to create?: spawn=sim_utils.GroundPlaneCfg(): Uses GrounPlaneCgf(), a predefined Python config class that comes with Isaac Lab and contains default parameters for generating a ground plane when spawned, and passes it to the function's "spawn" parameter.
-- Any field you put in the config class that is an AssetBaseCfg, ArticulationCfg, RigidObjectCfg, etc. is automatically treated as a scene entity.
+- Any field you put in the config class that is a GroundPlaneCfg, AssetBaseCfg, ArticulationCfg, RigidObjectCfg, etc. is automatically treated as a scene entity.

 ```py
 @configclass